-Heath Ledger died too soon.
-The Hollywood actor should be enjoying his family and career and may have even reprised his role as the Joker in The Dark Night.
+Like many celebrities, Heath Ledger died too soon.
+The Hollywood actor should be enjoying his family and career.
+He may have even reprised his role as the Joker in The Dark Night.
 But a lethal combination of doctor-prescribed drugs killed him in January 2008.

 The New York City Medical Examiner ruled the death an accidental overdose, noting that toxicology tests found oxycodone, hydrocodone, diazepam, temazepam, alprazolam, and doxylamine in his system.

 Opiates are narcotic drugs that contain opium or an opium derivative.
 Benzodiazepines form a large family of medications that include such drugs as Ativan, Klonopin, Xanax and Valium.
-These medications are used to control anxiety, as a sedative or as a muscle relaxer.
-According to an analysis conducted by the Department of Alcohol and Drug Addiction Services for Central Ohio.com, drugs such as Xanax and Valium are frequently used in conjunction with Percocet and Vicodin.
+Doctors prescribe these medications to control anxiety, as a sedative or as a muscle relaxer.
+According to an analysis conducted by the Department of Alcohol and Drug Addiction Services for Central Ohio.com, people frequently take drugs such as Xanax and Valium in conjunction with Percocet and Vicodin.

 This can be risky for many people because opiates and benzos can depress the central nervous system.
 Meaning, you could just stop breathing and not wake up.